crusoecloud/crusoe-csi-driver-helm-charts/README.md

 ## Crusoe Container Storage Interface (CSI) Helm Charts

-This repository defines the official Container Storage Interface (CSI) Helm Charts for use with [Crusoe Cloud](https://crusoecloud.com/), the world's first carbon-reducing, low-cost GPU cloud platform.
+This repository defines the official Container Storage Interface (CSI) Helm Charts for use with [Crusoe Cloud](https://crusoecloud.com/).

 **The CSI Helm Charts are currently in :construction: Alpha :construction:.**